Remi-Coulom/joedb/doc/source/intro.rst

 .. literalinclude:: ./tutorial/tutorial.out
    :language: none

 All the data was stored in the tutorial.joedb file.
 The database file is a binary file, so it is not convenient to inspect it directly.
-The joedb_logdump tool will produce a readable log:
+The :ref:`joedb_logdump` tool will produce a readable log:

 .. literalinclude:: ./tutorial/logdump.out
    :language: none